 The Frank K. M. Rehn Galleries in New York represented Burchfield from 1929 until years after his death.
-Among his Rehn colleagues represented in the Center’s collection are Edward Hopper, Reginald Marsh, John Carroll, Peppino Mangravite, Eugene Speicher, and Virginia Cuthbert.
-In addition, between 1949 and 1953, Burchfield taught courses at the Art Institute of Buffalo; Ohio University in Athens, Ohio; the University of Buffalo; University of Minnesota in Duluth, Minnesota; and the Buffalo Fine Arts Academy.
+Between 1949 and 1953, Burchfield taught courses at the Art Institute of Buffalo; Ohio University in Athens, Ohio; the University of Buffalo; University of Minnesota in Duluth, Minnesota; and the Buffalo Fine Arts Academy.

-Anchored by its Burchfield collections, the Center has become an international focus for the appreciation and study of watercolor.
-It is located on the Buffalo State campus whose resources include archival holdings and related reference collections in E. H. Butler Library and the Art Conservation Department.
+The International Center for Watercolor offers an ongoing series of programs devoted to the medium, including workshops, lectures, presentations and demonstrations by renowned regional and national artists, educators and critics.
 These collections are accessible for the public to investigate the history, artists, theory, materials, and practice of watercolor.
 Scholars are invited to use the museum’s resources for their research, and fellowships are available for both scholars and students.

 The Burchfield Penney hosts watercolor workshops, a lecture series, and demonstrations by renowned regional and national artists, educators, and critics to develop the scope of this important and popular medium.
 Demonstrations are documented with a range of artists enhancing the watercolor media in unique ways.
-For example the critic and artist Richard Huntington former artistic director of Artpark, reveals in a broad cast tape his bold process painting, while Monica Angle, whose work is in collections nationwide, demonstrates the fluidity of her process using printmaking techniques combined with layering watercolor paints in forth coming web videos.
+For example, the art critic and artist Richard Huntington, former artistic director of Artpark, reveals in a demonstration video, his bold process painting, while Monica Angle, whose work is in collections nationwide, demonstrates the fluidity of her process using printmaking techniques combined with layering watercolor paints.

 The Burchfield Penney Art Center invites watercolor enthusiasts to contribute to the social space to enjoy conversations on the media of watercolor, such as blogs on topics including special techniques and materials, favorite places to paint, and the use of watercolor as a sketch or in fashion illustration.
 The Center welcomes reviews that highlight watercolor exhibitions in varies communities and news from watercolor societies around the world.

-Contact Kathy Gaye Shiroki for further information on The International Center for Watercolor at firstname.lastname@example.org or call 716-878-3549.
+The Burchfield Penney Art Center invites watercolor enthusiasts to become involved..
+Contact Kathy Gaye Shiroki for further information on the Center for Watercolor at email@example.com or call 716-878-3549.